YanLAFITTE/Wiki-Test-Yan/README.md

 ## Usage

 1. **Create a Vehicle**: Navigate to the "Create Vehicle" page and fill in the details for the vehicle.
-2. **Manage Availabilities**: From the vehicle detail page, users can add, edit, or delete availability periods.
+2. **Manage Availabilities**: From the vehicle edit page, users can edit availability periods.
 3. **Search for Available Vehicles**: Use the search form to input departure and return dates.
 The system will display a list of available vehicles for those dates, along with rental prices.